laixn/RingNet/tutorial/RingNetuserGuide.md

 ### Network Selection

 <p align = "justify">Network Selection: Users select a network from a dropdown menu.
 Only one network is rendered at a time.
-This improves performance and clarity.Select the specific network or community you wish to explore.
+This improves performance and clarity.
+Select the specific network or community you wish to explore.
 Note that **only one network** is displayed at a time to maintain clarity.
 <p>

 ### Layout Adjustment